-Will passengers be expected to isolate while onboard the vessel?
+Will I be able to walk around inside the vessel?

 I wasn’t able to reserve a cabin during the booking process.
 Are cabin waitlists available?

 During the summer season, our cabins are in very high demand and book up very quickly, resulting in limited cabin and waitlist availability.
-Unfortunately, at this time there is no availability on the waitlist.
-We encourage you to check back before your crossing to determine whether any cabins have become available.
+We encourage you to check back before your crossing to determine whether availability has changed.

 Why is reserved seating not available?